Gorenstein injective filtrations over rings with dualizing complexes: Introduction

-As the Gorenstein injective modules are a generalization of the injective modules, the existence of filtrations for the Gorenstein injective modules as an extension of Matlis's result makes sense, The first attempt in this issue was given by Enochs and Huang [EH] over Gorenstein rings of finite Krull dimension and they asked whether these filtrations exist when $R$ is a Cohen-Macaulay ring with a dualizing module.
-Feickert and Sather-Wagstaff [FS] answered that question finding these filtrations.
-In this paper, in two different ways, we show that if $R$ has a dualizing module, these filtrations exist for Gorenstein injective modules.
-The first way, using the Auslander categories, we prove the following Theorem.
+Matlis [M] proved that over a noetherian ring, every injective module is the direct sum of indecomposable injective modules.
+A result analogous to Matlis's theorem for Gorenstein injective modules is the existence of finite filtrations by Gorenstein injective submodules.
+This issue was initially pursued by Enochs and Huang [EH] over Gorenstein rings of finite Krull dimension and they asked whether such filtrations exist when $R$ is a Cohen-Macaulay ring with a dualizing module.
+Feickert and Sather-Wagstaff [FS] provided a positive response and subsequently raised the same question when $R$ admits a dualizing complex.

+In this paper, in two different ways, we show that if $R$ has a dualizing complex $D$, then such filtrations exist.
+By setting $\sup D=0$ and $X_k=\{\frak p\in \Spec R| \frak p-\sup D_{\frak p}=k\}$ for every integer $k$, the first method using Auslander categories enables us to prove the following theorem.